scott-yu/demo/README.md

 It, however, has miniumm JavaScript functionality which is not the focus of the demo.

-Also, it has the tooling support to kick off the development flow with gulp.
+Tooling support for web development flow is done with gulp.

 ## Installation